Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 No. Sales tax will not be refunded for purchases made before an exemption permit is issued.
 You must present the exemption permit at the time the purchase is made to claim the exemption.

 Yes.
-Exemption permits must be renewed every two years.
-For example, an exemption permit issued in 2004 is valid from October 1, or the date it is issued, (whichever is later) until September 30, 2006.
-Farmers with a current exemption permit will receive a renewal package in 2006.
-To renew an exemption permit, follow the procedures in Question 9.
+Beginning in 2000, you must reapply for an exemption permit every two years.
+For example, an exemption permit issued in 2000 is valid from October 1 or the date it is issued (whichever is later) until September 30, 2002.
+Because exemption permits must now be renewed every two years, farmers with a current exemption permit will receive a renewal package in 2002.

 14. What if my address changes or the location of the farm changes?

 If you change your address or the location of the farm changes, you must apply for a new exemption permit.
 To apply, simply complete a new Form REG-8, attach the old exemption permit, and submit this information to DRS.